isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2024-11-13-post-Second Reading Speech for the Administration of Justice (Protection) (Amendment) Bill.md

 33.&nbsp;The court will be able to examine the circumstances of the case, when considering whether the conduct constitutes contempt.

 {:start="34"}
-34.&nbsp;In scoping the proposals, we spoke to key stakeholders, including the Judiciary, to ensure that we have achieved the right balance.&nbsp;
+34.&nbsp;In scoping the proposals, we spoke to key stakeholders, including the Judiciary, to ensure that we have achieved the right balance.

 {:start="35"}
 35.&nbsp;We also spoke to members of the Bar on these amendments.
 There is consensus that lawyers must be held to high standards.
 At the same time, some members of the Bar have expressed concern whether these amendments may discourage lawyers from taking up difficult cases and arguments, where the merits of the case or the evidence may be borderline or unclear.
-They ask whether the amendments will prevent them from robustly representing the interests of their clients.&nbsp;&nbsp;&nbsp;
+They ask whether the amendments will prevent them from robustly representing the interests of their clients.

 {:start="36"}
-36.&nbsp;Let me make a few points to directly address these concerns.&nbsp;
+36.&nbsp;Let me make a few points to directly address these concerns.

 {:start="37"}
-37.&nbsp;First, I reiterate that the amendments are clarificatory in nature and do not lower the current threshold for contempt of court.&nbsp;
+37.&nbsp;First, I reiterate that the amendments are clarificatory in nature and do not lower the current threshold for contempt of court.

 <p style="margin-left: 40px">(a) The elements of the new provisions, particularly the mental element that the person must have “known or ought to have known” that the proceeding would amount to contempt, are consistent with the current section 3(1)(e) of the AOJPA.</p>